meg-gutshall/flatiron-curriculum-notes/module-14-front-end-web-programming-in-javascript/section-04-communication-with-the-server/asynchrony.md

 In this case, JavaScript _starts_ the `asynchronousFetch` in Line 1, and then sets `lis` in Line 2.
 Some time later, the fetch of data finishes and _that_ data is passed into the "callback" function as `tonOfGeneticData` back on Line 1.

 Most asynchronous functions in JavaScript have this quality of "being passed a callback function."
 It's a helpful tool for spotting asynchronous code "in the wild."

+## Conclusion

+JavaScript in the browser has an asynchronous execution model.
+This fact has little impact when you're writing simple code, but when you start doing work that might block the browser, you'll need to leverage asynchronous functions.
+Remember, these functions can be surprising and nearly every JavaScript developer sooner or later forgets to reckon with asynchrony.

+While working asynchronously can be a bit of a headache for developers, it allows JavaScript to do other work whenever it has the opportunity.
+Important methods which require us to think asynchronously are `setTimeout()` and `fetch()`, among others.